 Through financial education and enhanced access to needed financial products and services, Bank on DC provides economic mobility and wellness to individuals throughout the D.C.Metro region, helping thousands save money and build their financial future.

-- Currently, Bank on DC has partnered with a number of banks and credit unions to offer Bank on DC accounts which have low to no minimum balance requirements, and have low cost monthly fees.
+- Currently, Bank on DC has partnered with a number of banks and credit unions to offer Bank on DC accounts which have low to no minimum balance requirements, and go to site have low cost monthly fees.

 Bank on DC aims to provide unbanked and underbanked individuals access to low-cost, safe financial accounts, products and services and high-quality financial education.
 In doing so, we help financial institutions reach new customers, community organizations build financial literacy, and help individuals save money on fees while securing savings for the future.